esper-io/dev-docs/docs/home/devicesdk.md

 ### Start/Stop Mobile Data

-Mobile data can be started/stopped only with DPC on android 4.4 & requires supervisor plugin on android 5.0+. enableMobileData function of SDK expects two arguments. boolean value to start/stop mobile data. true = start mobile data & false = stop mobile data EsperDeviceSDK.Callback for the results.
+Mobile data can be started/stopped only with DPC on android 4.4 & requires supervisor plugin on Android 5.0+.

+enableMobileData function of SDK expects two arguments:

+boolean value to start/stop mobile data. true = start mobile data & false = stop mobile data EsperDeviceSDK.Callback for the results.